The Sound of the Mountain: Reception and legacy

 Kawabata received the 1954 Noma Literary Prize for The Sound of the Mountain.

-For the first U.S. edition (1970), Seidensticker won the National Book Award in the category Translation.
+For the first U.S. edition (1970), translator Edward Seidensticker won the National Book Award in the category Translation.

 The Sound of the Mountain is included in the Norwegian Bokklubben World Library's list of the 100 greatest works of world literature, which was established in 2002.

 Adaptations

 Kawabata's novel was adapted into a film as Sound of the Mountain in 1954, directed by Mikio Naruse and starring Setsuko Hara, Sō Yamamura and Ken Uehara.
 It was also adapted for Japanese television in 1963 and 1984.